lf-edge/ekuiper/docs/en_US/guide/ai/python_openvino_tutorial.md

 This file uses the `test.jpg` image file as input, calls the inference function to test it, and converts the result to a json string and prints it.
 This allows us to see if the function works as expected.

-### Plugin Implementation
+### Build the Plugin

-Like native plugins, Python plugins need to implement the corresponding interfaces; Python plugins also support the Source, Sink and Function interfaces, [interface definition](../../extension/portable/python_sdk.md#development) is similar to the native plugins.
-Here, what we need to implement is the function interface.
+Similar to native plugins, Python plugins need to implement the corresponding interfaces, including the Source, Sink, and Function interfaces.
+The [Interface definition](../../extension/portable/python_sdk.md#development) for Python plugins is similar to the native plugins.

-Create the `inference.py` function to wrap the functions implemented in the previous section.
+Create the `inference.py` function to encapsulate the previously implemented functionalities.
 Import the Function class from eKuiper's plugin SDK and create the corresponding implementation class.
-The validate function is used to validate the parameters; is_aggregate is used to define whether the function is an aggregate function.
-The key implementations are in the exec function.
-Here, we take the data in the eKuiper stream as an argument, call the logic implemented above, and return the result to eKuiper.
+The `validate` function is used to validate the parameters; `is_aggregate` is to define whether the function is an aggregate function.
+The core implementations are in the `exec` function.
+Here, we take the data in the eKuiper stream as an argument, call the previously implemented logic, and return the result to eKuiper.

 ```python
 from typing import List, Any